Are Orchids Acid Loving Plants?

 The Takeaway

-Rather than assuming all orchids require highly acidic conditions, consider their native habitat.
-This provides clues to tailor pH and cultivation practices to support healthy, vibrant plants.
-Paying attention to individual needs allows you to unlock every orchid’s full potential.
+Rather than assuming all orchids want acidic conditions, consider their natural habitat.
+This provides clues to their optimal pH for thriving.
+Paying attention to their preferences allows us to mimic nature and unlock their full potential.

 are orchids acid loving plants